apatel66/SampleCode/README.md

 4. Enter `cd` + the folder name to go into the folder.
 The folders will all start with "USACO".
    TIP: If you have typed enough characters, press `TAB` and the rest of the word will fill in given you are in the right directory
-5. Enter 'ls' to view the files inside the folder.
+5. Enter `ls` to view the files inside the folder.
 There should be a c++ file, an input file and a textfile containing the output.
 For eaxmple, if I was in the `USACOChecker` folder, I would see `checker.cpp`, `checker.in`, and `checkerOutput.txt`.
-6. To compile the program enter the following
+6. To compile the program enter the following code.
+Remember, even though you can enter any word in place of "example", "problemName" has to be the exact file name of the program
 ```
 $ g++ -o example problemName.cpp
 ```
-   Remember, even though you can enter any word in place of "example", "problemName" has to be the exact file name of the compiler
 7. Now to run the program, enter:
 ```
 $ ./example